-There is strong evidence that paid family leave to care for a family member's serious health condition will lead to improved health for both the caregiver and their family member(s).^{7,14,17,18} Individuals who have taken leave to care for a child or adult family member have expressed that
+There is strong evidence that paid family leave to care for a family member's serious health condition will lead to improved health for both the caregiver and their family member(s).
+Individuals who have taken leave to care for a child or adult family member have expressed that this leave positively affected their ability to care for their family member, their family members' emotional and physical health, and their own emotional health.
+These benefits are stronger for employees that receive paid leave than for those that receive unpaid leave.

 Earle and Heymann cite evidence that caring for a child or an adult family member with special health care needs is associated with both health benefits (e.g. personal growth, a source of fulfillment, improved mental health) and health risks (e.g. negative physical and emotional outcomes, mental distress, and poorer physical health status).
-However, their study findings indicate that access to paid family leave can reduce the potential negative health outcomes that may result from caregiving.17
+However, their study findings indicate that access to paid family leave can reduce the potential negative health outcomes that may result from caregiving.

-Studies also indicate that family members' presence during illness is associated with a number of positive health outcomes such as reduced pain and shorter hospital stays.14 There is an additional body of evidence that highlights the positive health impacts of family support, but we did not include this evidence as it does not highlight the direct link between being cared for by a family member and health outcomes.
+Studies also indicate that family members' presence during illness is associated with a number of positive health outcomes such as reduced pain and shorter hospital stays.
+There is an additional body of evidence that highlights the positive health impacts of family support, but we did not include this evidence as it does not highlight the direct link between being cared for by a family member and health outcomes.
 However, it is possible that providing care to a family member is one indicator of family support/social support used in these studies.

 If eligible employees use paid family and medical leave when needed for their own serious health condition, will this lead to improved health outcomes for these employees?

 The relationship between taking medical leave to care for one's own serious health condition and health outcomes is not well researched.
 It is possible that the link between taking leave to rest and care for your own serious health condition and improved health has not been extensively researched because the physiological mechanisms between self-care and improved health are generally accepted by the scientific community.
 We only identified one study which researched this link.
 A national survey found that more than 70% of respondents who used FMLA reported that it had increased their ability to care for their own or family member's emotional health and 63% reported that it had improved their ability to care for their own or their family member's physical health.
-In addition, of those that indicated positive effects of leave, more than 93% indicated that it made it easier for them to comply with doctors' instructions and nearly 84% felt that it had led to a faster recovery.7 There are also studies which have found that when employees take time off of work to recover when ill they recover more quickly, and when they attempt to work through illness their symptoms can be exacerbated.19 However, these data were collected about paid sick leave (rather than medical leave) and included qualitative data on taking paid sick leave to recover from short term illness (e.g. the common cold or the flu) which, unless complications arise, are not defined as serious health conditions (RCW 49.78.020) and do not qualify for family and medical leave insurance under HB 1116.
+In addition, of those that indicated positive effects of leave, more than 93% indicated that it made it easier for them to comply with doctors' instructions and nearly 84% felt that it had led to a faster recovery.
+There are also studies which have found that when employees take time off of work to recover when ill they recover more quickly, and when they attempt to work through illness their symptoms can be exacerbated.
+19 However, these data were collected about paid sick leave (rather than medical leave) and included qualitative data on taking paid sick leave to recover from short term illness (e.g. the common cold or the flu) which, unless complications arise, are not defined as serious health conditions (RCW 49.78.020) and do not qualify for family and medical leave insurance under SB 5032.
 Therefore, while these studies on the personal health benefits of paid sick leave may be generalizable to medical leave insurance, it is not clear so we did not include them here.